 Benefits of this online program include the following:

-The Master of Arts in Art, Community Arts Option consists of 20-21 hours of coursework and six hours of art history, all online courses, and six hours of studio art offered on campus during the summers.
+The Master of Arts in Art, Community Arts Option consists of 21 hours of coursework and six hours of art history, all online courses, and six hours of studio art offered on campus during the summers.
+Applicants must have 18 hours of ART courses.

 All candidates in the Community Arts Option are required to complete a master’s research project.
 Students will enroll in ART 5800, Research Methods in Art Education, and ART 5970, Individualized Study in Art Education, to complete an independent research project that documents a substantial application of theory and practice as applied to community arts.
 The research project may involve historical, philosophical, empirical, community, or curricular topics.
 All candidates are required to pass an oral comprehensive examination of the completed research project in the final term.